 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-We are a sessional preschool setting, opening from Monday to Friday, 9.00am to 12.00pm, term time only.
+We are a sessional preschool setting, opening from 9.00 am to 15.00 pm on Monday, Tuesday, Wednesday,Thursday, Friday term time only.